BuzzFeed Unmasks Mastermind Who Urged Peter Thiel To Destroy Gawker - Slashdot

 He also says, repeatedly, that he is against gay marriage.
 "I believe that marriage is the union between a man and a woman.
 Now, for me as a Christian - for me - for me as a Christian, it is also a sacred union.
 God's in the mix," he tells pastor Rick Warren at the Saddleback Presidential Forum in April.

 So Thiel's great sin was not coming round to supporting gay marriage as opposed to civil partnerships quickly enough.
 So clearly he has to be outed and shamed publicly.
-After all we can't have those filthy homos straying off the vote plantation and thinking they're allowed to not change their opinion when the Democrat
+After all we can't have those filthy homos straying off the vote plantation and thinking they're allowed to not change their opinion when the Democrats tell them to.

 Gawker was just engaging in some low grade homophobia for cheap laughs and mud slinging against a guy they didn't like.
 Schoolyard stuff, and indefensible.